 Our lakes and streams are the lifeblood of our region.
 The health of the waters depends largely on what flows into them.
 Today, our waters are under attack.

-Algae: Some of our lakes have excess phosphorus resulting in annual algal blooms, which not only diminish quality of life on these lakes but threaten the ecological and economic health of our region.
-Prevention is our priority - through watershed surveys and erosion control projects we can decrease excess phosphorus from entering the lakes.
-Alum treatments - to abate decades of phosphorus contamination and prevent seasonal algal blooms – are a remedial effort that has been made on East Pond.
-It is anticipated that Great Pond and Salmon Lake could begin experiencing algal blooms in the coming years if efforts are not made to decrease erosion.
+Some of our lakes have excess phosphorus, resulting in annual algal blooms that not only diminish quality of life on these lakes but also threaten the ecological and economic health of our region.
+Prevention is our priority; through watershed surveys and erosion control projects, we decrease the amount of excess phosphorus entering the lakes.
+Alum treatments, which abate decades of phosphorus contamination and prevent seasonal algal blooms, are a remedial effort that has been implemented on East Pond.
+Great Pond and Salmon Lake may begin experiencing algal blooms in the coming years if efforts are not made to decrease erosion.

 Phosphorus is introduced to our lakes through both natural and man-made sources.
 Nature has designed our lakes to mitigate naturally occurring phosphorus, but the increased phosphorus introduced by humans has pushed nature past the tipping point.
 We must invest in watershed wide erosion control projects to further limit the introduction of man-made phosphorus and regain balance in our water ecosystems.